getcarina/getcarina.com/_tutorials/2015-10-20-servicenet.md

 This tutorial describes using the internal network ServiceNet with Carina so that containers will only communicate only by using the internal network.

-**Note**: We strongly recommend using an overlay network anytime you need two or more containers to communicate.
-For instructions, see [Use overlay networks in Carina](/docs/tutorials/overlay-networks/).
+**Note**: We strongly recommend using an overlay network instead of exposing containers on ServiceNet anytime you need two or more containers to communicate.
+For instructions, see [Use overlay networks in Carina]({{ site.baseurl }}/docs/tutorials/overlay-networks/).

 ### Prerequisite